openego/eDisGo/doc/usage_details.rst

 .. code-block:: python

-    # Get all loads in MV grid as Load objects
+    # Get all switch disconnectors in MV grid as Switch objects
     # (Note that objects are returned as a python generator object that must
-    #  first be converted to a list in order to view the Load objects)
+    #  first be converted to a list in order to view the Switch objects)
-    edisgo.topology.mv_grid.loads
+    list(edisgo.topology.mv_grid.switch_disconnectors)

     # Get all generators in LV grid as Generator objects
-    lv_grid.generators
+    list(lv_grid.generators)

 For some applications it is helpful to get a graph representation of the grid, e.g. to find the path from the station to a generator.
 The graph representation